PrefectHQ/prefect/docs/concepts/incidents.md

 ## What Are Incidents?

-In the context of Prefect Cloud, an "incident" is any event that disrupts or has the potential to disrupt a workflow.
+Incidents are formal declarations of disruptions to flow activity.
 Incidents vary in nature and severity, ranging from minor glitches to critical system failures.
 Prefect Cloud now enables users to effectively track and manage these incidents, ensuring minimal impact on operational continuity.

 ## Why Use Incident Management?